 Monogram Foods to Expand

-RICHMOND - Governor Terry McAuliffe announced today that Monogram Food Solutions, LLC, a Memphis-based manufacturer of value-added processed meats, will invest $7.244 million to establish a warehousing and logistics operation in Henry County.
-The company has operated a meat snacks production facility in the Henry County Patriot Centre Industrial Park since 2009.
-Virginia successfully competed against two other states for the project, which will create 101 new jobs.
+Governor Terry McAuliffe announced today that Monogram Food Solutions, LLC, a Memphis-based manufacturer of value-added processed meats, will invest $36.475 million to expand its meat snacks production operation in the Henry County Patriot Centre Industrial Park.
+Virginia successfully competed against two other states for the project, which will create 200 new jobs.

 Founded in 2004 when a group of Memphis investors bought the King Cotton and Circle B Brand Meats business from the Sara Lee Corporation, Monogram Food Solutions is dedicated to providing innovative and top-quality food products that consumers love to eat.
 Monogram Meat Snacks, a division of Monogram Food Solutions, is one of the nation’s largest manufacturers of quality meat snacks, including jerky, meat and cheese snacks, kippered beef sticks and pickled sausages.
 These meat snacks are all made in the U.S.A. and include Wild Bill’s, O’Brien’s, Trail’s Best, Hannah’s, Bull’s and licensed brands Bass Pro Shop’s Uncle Buck’s, Johnsonville and Butterball.
 Monogram Food Solutions also produces a wide variety of private label brand meat snacks, smoked meats, corn dogs and pre-cooked bacon for strategic partners across the country.
 Monogram operates facilities in Minnesota, Indiana, Texas and Iowa, as well as the Henry County, Va. plant.

 The Virginia Economic Development Partnership worked with the Martinsville-Henry County Economic Development Corporation to secure the project for Virginia.
-Governor McAuliffe approved a $200,000 grant from the Governor’s Opportunity Fund to assist Henry County with the project.
-The Virginia Tobacco Indemnification and Community Revitalization Commission approved $365,000 in Tobacco Region Opportunity Funds.
+Governor McAuliffe approved a $400,000 grant from the Governor’s Opportunity Fund to assist Henry County with the project.
+The Virginia Tobacco Indemnification and Community Revitalization Commission approved $835,000 in Tobacco Region Opportunity Funds.
 The company is eligible to receive state benefits from the Virginia Enterprise Zone Program, administered by the Virginia Department of Housing and Community Development.
+The company will also be eligible to receive a Major Business Facility Job Tax Credit and sales and use tax exemptions on manufacturing equipment.
 Funding and services to support the company’s employee training activities will be provided through the Virginia Jobs Investment Program.